widged/gb-elm-language/en/type/08-union type.md

 ## Union Types

-A union type defines a custom type that can be one of many possibilities.
+A union type defines a custom type that represents the possibility of multiple types.
 Each of the possibilities is represented as a "tag".

 ```elm
 $ elm repl